opensearch-project/project-website/_posts/what-in-the-ml-is-going-on-around-here.md

   creator: "@nateboot"
   description: "From zero to vectorizing text with the neural search plugin. "
 ---
-G﻿oing from a vanilla install of OpenSearch to having vectorized text stored in an index seemed like a short journey .
+G﻿oing from a vanilla install of OpenSearch to having vectorized text stored in an index seemed like a short journey.
 On paper, it  sounded easy.
 Upload a model to a node designated as a ML node, load it, and start ingesting text and storing it as a vector.
 T﻿he herculean amount of probing, asking, experimenting, copying and pasting and smashing my head into my desk quickly made it clear to me that I was mistaken.

 P﻿lease find below the chronicles of my efforts to load a pre-trained model into OpenSearch by hand, using nothing more than the dev console and a heavy dose of copypasta.
 I hope that it saves you the time spent researching that I needed.